Columbia Car Accident Lawyer

 Once your immediate medical needs have been taken care of, you will need to let your insurance company know that you’ve been in an accident so they can get started on your car accident claim.
 They will likely send an adjuster out to look at your car to determine the amount of damage, and they will start getting in contact with the other party’s insurance company.

-The insurance companies determine who is at fault for the accident.
+The insurance companies make their own internal determination about who is at fault for the accident.
 In cases where they decide that both parties had some responsibility for the accident, they will assign a percentage of fault, such as saying one party was 70 percent responsible and the other was 30 percent responsible.
-The important thing to know about these numbers in South Carolina is that you have to be found less than 50 percent at fault for the accident to be able to file a personal injury lawsuit against the other party.
+The important thing to remember is that these numbers have no effect on the legal process, and may be completely opposite from what a jury decides.

 Talk to Car Accidents Lawyers